 What is urinary incontinence?

-If you have urinary incontinence it means that you pass urine when you do not mean to (an involuntary leakage of urine).
+If you have urinary incontinence it means that you pass urine when you do not mean to (involuntarily leaking urine).
 It can range from a small dribble now and then, to large floods of urine.
 Incontinence may cause you distress as well as being a hygiene problem.

 Understanding urine and the bladder